 This experiment is the first research into skin in space, collecting data on skin structure, oxygenation, hydration and elasticity.
 The goal is to develop a computer model of how skin ages.
 Results on Thomas’s skin will improve the model and could contribute to helping protect people’s skin on Earth as well as in space.

 Living in microgravity leads to the loss of muscle mass, function and motor control.
-By taking samples of Thomas’s soft tissue, the Muscle Biopsy experiment looks for the root of the problem of maintaining muscle mass in space.
-The European astronaut will provide feedback on how his muscles perform before and after his flight.
+By taking samples of Thomas’s soft tissue, the Muscle Biopsy experiment looked for the root of the problem of maintaining muscle mass in space.
+The European astronaut provided feedback on how his muscles performed before and after his flight.

 Astronauts lose muscle in space and need to exercise daily to minimise loss.
-Thomas’ ankle and kee muscles were analysed as they contract before and after his mission.
-These muscles will hardly be used in space and Sarcolab will get a better understanding of how muscles and motor control deteriorate when unused.
-During Proxima Thomas will use the Mares muscle measurement machine to take readings of his ankle and knee.
+Thomas’ ankle and knee muscles were analysed as they contracted before and after his mission.
+These muscles are hardly used in space.
+Sarcolab will get a better understanding of how muscles and motor control deteriorate when unused.
+During Proxima Thomas used the Mares muscle measurement machine to take readings of his ankle and knee.

-ESA astronaut Andreas Mogensen did a first test of a Skinsuit during his 10-day iriss mission in 2015, Thomas will continue testing on his long-duration mission.
+ESA astronaut Andreas Mogensen did a first test of a Skinsuit during his 10-day iriss mission in 2015; Thomas continued testing on his long-duration mission.

 Each Skinsuit is tailor-made for its wearer with a bidirectional weave.
 The suits need to fit tightly but comfortable, while creating the right amount of force in the right places.

-ESA’s Space Medicine Office is working with the universities of Kings College and University College in London, England, and the Massachusetts Institute of Technology, USA, to test the suit prototypes.
+ESA’s Space Medicine Office worked with the universities of Kings College and University College in London, England, and the Massachusetts Institute of Technology, USA, to test the suit prototypes.